NebulousLabs/Sia/doc/api/Daemon.md

   "targetwindow": 1000, // blocks
   // Duration of the window used to adjust the difficulty.
   "mediantimestampwindow": 11, // blocks
   // How far in the future a block can be without being rejected.
+A block
+  // further into the future will not be accepted immediately, but the daemon
+  // will attempt to accept the block as soon as it is valid.
   "futurethreshold": 10800, // seconds
   // Total number of siafunds.
   "siafundcount": "10000",